karikowska/velu-price-scraper/README.md

 - [ ] add Streamlit integration to talk to the LLM directly?
 - [ ] add web UI or a dashboard to show results
 - [ ] add license to repo

+---

+## DISCLAIMER

+I do not own any of the stores mentioned above.
+I do not own Hatsune Miku either, she is property of Crypton Future Media.
+All I own here is the code for the price scraper.